 Are head lice lotions dangerous?
 This is a very difficult question to answer.
 Some of the chemicals in head lice lotions have toxic effects, but only in large doses.

-• Carbaryl is available only on doctor’s prescription in most countries.
+- Carbaryl is available only on doctor’s prescription in most countries countries (and not available in the UK).
 It caused cancers when given to rats in large doses throughout their lives.
 Therefore, it should not be used repeatedly.

-• Malathion is an organophosphate insecticide.
+- Malathion is an organophosphate insecticide.
 There have been concerns that organophosphates might damage nerves.
-However, the body breaks down and eliminates malathion very quickly.
+However, the body breaks down and eliminates malathion very quickly, and in the UK there are very high rates of resistance.

-• Permethrin and phenothrin are ‘pyrethroid’ chemicals that occur in chrysanthemum plants.
+- Permethrin and phenothrin are ‘pyrethroid’ chemicals that occur in chrysanthemum plants.
 (It has been known for centuries that chrysanthemum flowers can kill insects.)
 If these chemicals are absorbed by the body, they are eliminated very quickly, and they do not appear to be dangerous.
-However, they may not be as effective as organophosphates (Archives of Disease in Childhood 2006;91:777–778).
+In England, permethrin is not effective against head lice, and globally, resistance rates average around 76% (Parasite 2021;28:86).

 In fact, the most likely serious danger from head lice lotions is the risk of fire with alcohol-containing lotions.
 Also, head lice lotions, especially those containing alcohol, can irritate the scalp, so talk to your doctor if your child has skin problems, such as eczema.

 On present evidence, it is unlikely that applying a head lice lotion on two occasions, a week apart, would cause any dangerous effects.
 But it would seem sensible to use them as little as possible.
 And do not use them unless you are certain live lice are present (that is, you have actually seen a live louse).
-Furthermore, resistance to insecticides used for the treatment of lice infestation has been reported.
+Furthermore, resistance to insecticides used for the treatment of lice infestation is widespread so they are not first-line options.

 Dimeticone